 In the next few months, the District will complete the remaining Recovery Projects at Bille Park and will likely move forward with the rebuilding of the Aquatic Recreation Center (estimated at \$950,000).
 If the District secures an acceptable location, the rebuilding of the shop will begin shortly after (though dated, the cost is estimated at over \$1,300,000).
-If these projects begin in FY 2023-24, this may be a significant underestimate.
+If these projects begin in FY 2023-24, these costs may be a significantly underestimated.